7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 Hunter Cattoor scored a career-high 31 points and the seventh-seeded Hokies won the Atlantic Coast Conference Tournament for the first time, beating Duke 82-67 to deny Mike Krzyzewski a league title in his final season.

-The Hokies also are the worst-seeded team to win the most-storied conference tournament in college basketball, and the fourth to win the title by beating the top-three seeds.
+The Hokies became just the second ACC team to take the crown with four wins in four days and the lowest-seeded team to win the most-storied conference tournament in college basketball.

+They’re also the fourth ACC champion to win the title by beating the top-three seeds.

-The top-seeded and seventh-ranked Blue Devils (28-6) got another chance for a feel-good victory and to add at least one more trophy to the case for the retiring Hall of Famer, but again it was not to be.
+The top-seeded and seventh-ranked Blue Devils (28-6) got another chance for a feel-good victory and to add at least one more trophy to the case for the retiring Hall of Famer.
+Again it was not to be.

 Virginia Tech’s first ACC championship since joining the conference in 2004 was sealed.

-Soon after Metallica’s “Enter Sandman,” the Hokies’ unofficially fight song, blared throughout Barclays Center and the Virginia Tech fans sung along like it was the fourth quarter at Lane Stadium in Blacksburg, Virginia.
+Soon after Metallica’s ”Enter Sandman,” the Hokies’ unofficially fight song, blared throughout Barclays Center and the Virginia Tech fans sang along like it was the fourth quarter at Lane Stadium in Blacksburg, Virginia.

 Banchero scored 20 points for Duke, which shot 4 for 20 from 3-point range and allowed the Hokies to make 50% of their shots.

-Virginia Tech’s last — and only — conference tournament championship came in 1979 when the Hokies were in the Metro Conference.
+Virginia Tech’s last – and only – conference tournament title came in 1979 when the Hokies were in the Metro Conference.

-Hokies coach Mike Young led his teams to five Southern Conference Tournament titles in 17 seasons at Wofford.
-It only took him three season to get his first with Virginia Tech.
+Young led Wofford to five Southern Conference Tournament titles in 17 seasons.
+It only took him three season to get his first with Virginia Tech and he did it with a roster full of guys he recruited to play at his old school.

+Murphy and Keve Aluma (19 points, 10 rebounds and seven assists) are both Wofford transfers and Cattoor was set to go to the Spartanburg, South Carolina, school out of high school before Young took the Virginia Tech job.

+”These guys proved themselves in a really good league, the Southern Conference,” Young said. ”All three have been really good players.
+They’re old, they’re strong, they’re tough.
+They’re really, really skilled.”

 Meanwhile, Krzyzewski was denied his 16th ACC title in his 42nd season.